darkspr1te/J2534-pic/README.md

 ### J2534-pic project

-This project is using a clone elm327 device with a pic18f25k80 MCU, in it's default config you can't get CAN 500 to function from 4MHZ xtal (AFAIK)
+This project is using a clone elm327 device with a pic18f25k80 MCU, in it's default config you can't get CAN 500 to function from 4MHZ X-TAL (AFAIK)
-So I've replaced the 4MHZ defualt X-Tal with a 8MHZ from the scraps bin, quick hack i know and wont fix all the other devices out there, pity but lets get codebase working, i have the orig 4mhz so i can try getting 500Kbps working another time.
+So I've replaced the 4MHZ defualt X-TAL with a 8MHZ from the scraps bin, quick hack i know and wont fix all the other devices out there, pity but lets get codebase working, i have the orig 4mhz so i can try getting 500Kbps working another time.